 In this age where you are highly susceptible to phone theft, you need new ways to stay ahead in protecting your mobile phone from sniffers and pickpockets.
 We spoke with security experts, and they gave us some insightful tips to help secure your phone in 2019.

-Buy a Phone Casephone case
+Buy a Phone Case

 One of the cons of phones is their fragility.
 From the first fall of your smartphone, you begin to fear for its soon-to-come end.
 It is good that you’re afraid because not everyone is worth millions of dollars or can afford to buy a new iPhone 11 every single day.
 The solution to the fragility of phones is being explored by phone case manufacturers.
 So, rather than spend over a thousand bucks on a new phone, $20 - $50 would get you an excellent phone case.
 Phone cases manufacturers now allow people to design their phone cases with a few buttons drags and clicks.
 Not to worry, if you use wireless charging with your phone, there are phone cases that support wireless charging.
 These are the best iPhone cases for 2019.